Gittins' theorem under uncertainty: Part B: Analysis of multiple bandits

-In the previous subsections, we introduced an allocation problem when the prevailing process is offered as compensation (Definition \ref{Gittins value function}).
+In the previous subsections, we introduced an allocation problem when the prevailing process is offered as compensation (Definition \ref{Gittins' target function}).
 We also proved that the optimal value can be achieved by choosing a proper family of allocation time sequences (i.e. $\sigma$ as in Theorem \ref{negativity}).

 The prevailing reward process $\Gamma$ for each bandit is non-decreasing, and the optimal allocation sequences $\sigma$ require us to make a new decision whenever the process $\Gamma$ increases.
 By exploiting this fact, together with the discount effect, we will see that it is preferable to play the bandit with the lowest value of $\Gamma$ first.
-In particular, we can establish the Robust Gittins index theorem, which we repeat for convenience of the reader. \begin{theorem*}[Theorem \ref{robust Gittins}, Robust Gittins theorem] Let $\psi^{(m)}_n$ be the total number of trials of the $m$th bandit before the $n$th play of the system, i.e. $\psi^{(m)}_n := \sum_{k=0}^{n-1}\mathbb{I}(\rho^*_k = m)$ (given an allocation strategy $\rho^*$ up to time $n-1$).
+In particular, we can establish the Robust Gittins index theorem, which we repeat for convenience of the reader. \begin{theorem}[Theorem \ref{robust Gittins}: Robust Gittins theorem] Suppose that for each $m \in \mathcal{M}$, $(\mathcal{F}^{(m)}_t)_{t \geq 0}$ is generated by some underlying process $(\xi^{(m)}_t)_{t \geq 1}$.
+Let $\psi^{(m)}_n$ be the total number of trials of the $m$th bandit before the $n$th play of the system. i.e. $\psi^{(m)}_n := \sum_{k=0}^{n-1}\mathbb{I}(\rho^*_k = m)$ (given an allocation strategy $\rho^*$ up to time $n-1$).